Menu

 Tool: Tracking California Traffic

-PHI’s Tracking California’s Traffic Tool allows users to search for and query estimated traffic volume across the state for the year 2019.
+PHI’s Tracking California’s Traffic tool allows users to search for and query estimated traffic volume across the state for the year 2019.
 Within the tool, users can search for a location to calculate traffic volumes within 1000 meters of the selected location.

 Explore the traffic tool

-The Traffic Tool was developed by Tracking California to help users explore and query estimated traffic volumes across the state.
-The tool provides traffic volume estimates for 2019.With the tool, users can explore traffic volumes in a specified area, and calculate and compare traffic volumes for multiple locations and varying buffer sizes.
+Use the Traffic Tool to explore and query estimated traffic volumes across the state.
+The tool provides traffic volume estimates for 2019.
+Users can explore traffic volumes in a specified area and calculate and compare traffic volumes for multiple locations and varying buffer sizes.

 The three main components of the tool are displayed as tabs on the top right of the screen: